danielmkarlsson/sc4reaper/README.md

 SuperCollider / Reaper course for SoundDesign students at Stockholm University of The Arts

-This is our DAW:
+This configuration guide presumes that you're operating system is Mac OS X Sierra, High Sierra or thereabouts, and you that know the password to the user you are logged in as.

+This is our DAW, it is where we record sound and generally do our work of organizing sound:
 http://Reaper.fm

-This let's us do **_anything and everything that we could ever dream of_**, by writing code:
+This let's us do **_anything and everything that we could ever dream of_**, by writing code.
+It contains a state of the art synthesis engine which is renowned for it's efficiency and cleanliness.
+It also contains quite an elegant programming language that has been specifically tailored to our needs, being folks who want to organize sound:
 https://supercollider.github.io

 Running this command in Terminal.app let's us install all kinds of cool apps and things from anywhere we prefer: